 Within these boundaries is a host of delights and surprises.

 The weather is gorgeous, with more than 300 days of sunshine a year.
-Even in winter it is possible some days to be comfortable wearing shorts and a T-shirt, and even in the height of summer, when temperatures often exceed 35 degrees Celsius, you can find a shady spot… or maybe just bask in the warmth of midday and then enjoy a sneaky siesta in the afternoon.
+Even in winter it is possible some days to be comfortable wearing shorts and a T-shirt, and even in the height of summer, when temperatures often exceed 95 degrees Fahrenheit, you can find a shady spot… or maybe just bask in the warmth of midday and then enjoy a sneaky siesta in the afternoon.

 Here in the Algarve we have some of the world’s most beautiful beaches.
 You can choose from big tourist-focused resorts that cater to holidaymakers… or you can explore some of the more isolated and deserted coves and small beaches that dot our 100 miles of golden coast.
 There are limestone caves and grottoes only reachable by boat and tiny inlets where fishermen ply their trades while perched precariously on the edges of the cliffs.

 Beaches on the west coast are perfect for surfing and beach-combing, and all along are small fishing villages where brightly painted boats bob just offshore.
-Restaurants that serve just-pulled-from-the-sea grilled fish with a chilled glass of wine or beer are a real treat at the end of a long day exploring the narrow cobbled streets that all seem to wind their way up to the village church.
+Restaurants that serve just-pulled-from-the-sea grilled fish with a chilled glass of wine or beer are a real treat at the end of a long day exploring the narrow, cobbled streets that all seem to wind their way up to the village church.